nasser00/Naveen-project/README.md

 # Application
 Seismic deconvolution and multiple supression for synthetic and real data
 ## Results
-Results are autmatically  store at results folder `results`.
-It contain results with noisy data and noise free data .
-It shows the deconvolution perform on 2D siesmic data set and multiple supression on synthetic and real data
+Results are autmatically  stored at the folder `results`.
+It contain results with noisy data and noise-free data .
+It shows the deconvolution problem on 2D siesmic data set and multiple supression on synthetic and real data

 ## Tutorial
 It contains five Demo files.
 All the Demo files must be run in `src` directory .